 massive rescue effort began that morning to save the trapped and the injured.

-As I was writing up this post about a famous earthquake my thoughts were drawn to the power of mother nature and stories I had read of the survivors and rescuers of the Montana/Yellowstone .
+As I was writing up this post about a famous earthquake my thoughts were drawn to the power of mother nature and stories I had read of the survivors and rescuers of the Yellowstone earthquake.

 My sons family has a similar story.
 He and his wife went to Haiti several years back now to help after the massive earthquake which destroyed so much of that country.

 The picture below shows their then family from left to right one from Fargo, North Dakota, one from Ethiopia, one Rwanda and one from Haiti, who survived being buried in the ruble of that catastrophe for three days.
-Unable to walk she was brought to Denver Childrens hospital for two major operations.
+Legs crushed and unable to walk she was brought to Denver Childrens hospital for two major operations.
 She can walk to school now and argues with her new siblings over whose turn it is to ride a bike....
 More recently Tony's wife bore twins and the family continues to grow